Art and Culture Center of Hollywood

-The Art and Culture Center/Hollywood (ACCH) is an art gallery and culture in Hollywood, Florida.
-Its permanent collection includes artwork from Pablo Picasso, Georgia O'Keeffe and David Hockney.
+The Hollywood Art and Culture Center is a private 501c3 multidisciplinary arts organization located in Hollywood, Florida.
+Founded in 1975, the center presents contemporary visual art exhibitions, film programming, live performances, and arts education initiatives serving South Florida.
+Its main campus is located in the ArtsPark at Young Circle and includes exhibition galleries, a performing arts space, and educational facilities.
+The organization also operates Cinema Paradiso, a regional art-house cinema showcasing independent, international, and classic films.

 The ACCH is the third oldest arts nonprofit in Broward County.

 History

 The Hollywood Art and Culture Center of Hollywood was founded in 1975.
 It was originally based in a small community space on 1301 S. Drive in Hollywood Beach.
-The grand opening took place in the same year as the 50th anniversary for the City of Hollywood.
+The grand opening of the new Hollywood Arts Hub education and events wing took place in the same year as the 50th anniversary for the City of Hollywood.

 In 1992, the Center moved to the recently renovated Kagey Home, which had been built in 1924.
 In 1999, the Center took on the management for the City of Hollywood of the 500-seat Hollywood Central Performing Arts Center (HCPAC) in the separate location of the downtown district of the city.

 In 2020, the Center launched the Open Dialogues film series "to promote acceptance and inclusion in our community through documentary film shorts and other programming".

+Programs

+The Hollywood Art and Culture Center of presents a range of arts programming including rotating visual art exhibitions, film screenings, educational workshops, and live performances.

+Exhibitions

+The Center hosts contemporary visual art exhibitions featuring regional, national, and international artists across multiple galleries.

+Education

+The organization offers arts education programs for youth and adults, including classes, workshops, summer camps, and community outreach initiatives.

+Cinema Paradiso

+Cinema Paradiso is the Center’s independent film theater located in downtown Hollywood.
+The Cinema presents independent, international, documentary, and repertory films, along with filmmaker discussions and special screenings.

+Performing Arts

+The Center’s theater space hosts concerts, lectures, comedy performances, and multidisciplinary arts events.